Attention-space Contrastive Guidance for Efficient Hallucination Mitigation in LVLMs: Introduction

 \section{Introduction}

-Large vision--language models (LVLMs) have recently demonstrated impressive performance across a wide range of multimodal tasks, from open-ended visual question answering and captioning to instruction following and tool use~\cite{llava1_5, dai2023instructblipgeneralpurposevisionlanguagemodels, li2023blip2bootstrappinglanguageimagepretraining, alayrac2022flamingovisuallanguagemodel, zhu2023minigpt4enhancingvisionlanguageunderstanding, bai2023qwenvlversatilevisionlanguagemodel}.
-By combining strong visual encoders with powerful large language models, these systems can describe complex scenes, follow multimodal instructions, and reason over images using natural language.
-Despite this rapid progress, LVLMs still suffer from a critical failure mode: hallucination, where the model generates text that is inconsistent with the visual evidence, such as confidently describing objects that are not present in the image~\cite{chair, pope, mmhal, kaul2025throneobjectbasedhallucinationbenchmark}.
-Such failures substantially undermine the reliability and trustworthiness of LVLMs and are especially problematic in safety-critical applications such as medical imaging, autonomous driving, and robotics, where image-grounded reasoning is essential~\cite{zuo2025medhallbenchnewbenchmarkassessing}.
+Large vision--language models (LVLMs) have recently shown impressive performance on a wide range of multimodal tasks~\cite{llava1_5, dai2023instructblipgeneralpurposevisionlanguagemodels, li2023blip2bootstrappinglanguageimagepretraining, alayrac2022flamingovisuallanguagemodel, zhu2023minigpt4enhancingvisionlanguageunderstanding, bai2023qwenvlversatilevisionlanguagemodel}.
+These tasks include open-ended visual question answering, captioning, instruction following, and tool use.
+By combining strong visual encoders with powerful large language models, LVLMs can describe complex scenes, follow multimodal instructions, and reason over images using natural language.

+Despite this rapid progress, however, LVLMs still suffer from a critical failure mode: hallucination.
+In such cases, the model generates text that is inconsistent with the visual evidence, for example by confidently describing objects that are not present in the image~\cite{chair, pope, mmhal, kaul2025throneobjectbasedhallucinationbenchmark}.
+This problem substantially undermines the reliability and trustworthiness of LVLMs.
+It is especially concerning in safety-critical applications such as medical imaging, autonomous driving, and robotics, where image-grounded reasoning is essential~\cite{zuo2025medhallbenchnewbenchmarkassessing}.